Relintai/pandemonium_engine_docs/tutorials/shaders/shader_reference/shading_language.md

   material.set_shader_param("some_value", some_value)

+Note:
-.. note:: The first argument to `set_shader_param` is the name of the uniform in the shader.
+ The first argument to `set_shader_param` is the name of the uniform in the shader.
 It
           must match *exactly* to the name of the uniform in the shader or else it will not be recognized.

 Any GLSL type except for *void* can be a uniform.
 Additionally, Godot provides